 The servant leadership style points the spotlight away from you and shines it on your team.
 Essentially, it challenges you to stop asking, “How can I be the best leader?” and instead, “How can I best serve my team?”

-According to the Greenleaf Center for Servant Leadership, “It is a philosophy and set of practices that enriches the lives of individuals, builds better organizations, and ultimately creates a more just and caring world.”
+According to the Greenleaf Center, a nonprofit founded by the originator of servant leadership, Robert K. Greenleaf, servant leadership is “a philosophy and set of practices that enriches the lives of individuals, builds better organizations, and ultimately creates a more just and caring world.”

 1. Serve first

 Serving first is about putting others’ needs ahead of your own, but also approaching work with a collaborative mindset.
 Instead of thinking, “How can I win?” leaders with a serve-first mentality look to make situations a win-win for everybody involved.

 While a more authoritarian leader is concerned with maintaining their own prestige and position of power, a servant leader is deeply committed to the growth and advancement of other people.
 Not because their direct reports’ performance reflects directly on them, but because they’re genuinely invested in others’ success.

 3. Share knowledge

 Knowledge is often viewed as currency in the working world, and people are wary of sharing too much of their wisdom or insights for fear of hurting their own status.
 Not servant leaders.
 Because they’re genuinely invested in the growth of others, they freely share information and guidance that helps them thrive.